The despair that comes with leaving Las Vegas for home at the end of a trip can be crippling.

-Departing a destination that doesn’t force adherence to social norms, and provides non-stop entertainment to sit in a cube farm would degrade any reasonable person to a depressed state.
+Departing a destination that doesn’t force adherence to social norms and provides non-stop entertainment to sit in a cubicle farm would degrade any reasonable person to a depressed state.

 Fremont Street Live Webcam from Neonapolis: Positioned at the Cat’s Meow, this webcam offers views a live feed of the east end of Fremont Street.
 Viewers can see under the Fremont Street Experience canopy, in front of The D, and the throngs of patrons that navigate the intersection of Fremont and N 4th Street.
-View the live webcam here.

 Cats Meow Las Vegas Live Karaoke Webcam: This is a fun one.
 If you’re anything like me, you enjoy karaoke, not to sing yourself, but to watch others dazzle…. or crash and burn.
-You can now tune in to the Las Vegas karaoke scene thanks to the Cat’s Meow’s live stage webcam here.
+You can now tune in to the Las Vegas karaoke scene thanks to the Cat’s Meow’s live stage webcam.

 Elvis Wedding Chapel: Take a peek inside the Elvis Wedding Chapel in Las Vegas.
 While not a live shot of the skyline or familiar sights, seeing people tie the knot in Vegas is uplifting… as long as you ignore the fact 50% will end up divorced.
 I kid, I kid.